Skip to Content

 For example, an individual with an incomplete spinal cord injury who was walking may start noticing progressive weakness and sensory loss in the legs with perhaps worsening bowel and bladder function.
 These symptoms are often caused by secondary changes to the spinal cord and canal that occur and progress after the injury.

-Spinal cord services and treatments
+Neurosurgical services and treatments

 Complex spinal deformities and degenerative spine